sanjiban123/dbms-proj/README.md

 # Quizzy - A Quiz App
 ### A simple quiz application created with Node.js and MongoDB

-#### This is DBMS project carried out by Vaishnavi Nandakumar (Registration Number - 18BCI0147) under  the guidance of Prof. Sanjiban Shekhar Roy
+#### This is a DBMS project carried out by Vaishnavi Nandakumar (Registration Number - 18BCI0147) under  the guidance of Prof. Sanjiban Shekhar Roy

 ## Table of contents
 * [Quiz](#quiz)